DavidcD8/InventoryTrackerGoogleSheets/README.md

 ## Note

 - When searching for an item, you can enter either the item model or a shorthand code.
 The application will return matching items based on the input.
-- When inserting a new item, the application will automatically generate a unique stock number for the item.

 ## Issues Found

 The `Restock` method was not finding the items.
 The code should have been using `get_all_values()` instead of `get_all_records()`.
+I found a issue while removing the item from the list. it was removing any item that had a quantity of one.

 ## Acknowledgements